mbraceproject/MBrace.Azure/deployment/README.md

-# mbrace-arm
+# MBrace Deployment with Azure Resource Manager
-Experimental repository containing an ARM template for deploying MBrace clusters to Azure
+Deploy an MBrace cluster to Azure as an App Service webjob along with all of the required additional Azure dependencies.

 ## How to use
 1. Open up a Powershell window.